parkerqueen/tls-token/README.md

 TLSToken is a very unadorned smart contract, implementing a web-of-trust model.
 The underlying idea is that a user can self-publish their TLS certificates while other peers in the network can sign those certificates.
 An entity can then receive all the accumulated signatures of a certificate with the expecatation that they will trust at least one or two of those signatures.
 Web-of-trust is essentially an antagonist to the centralized chain-of-trust PKI.

+*This smart contract definitely does not support the X.509 standard specification for TLS certificates.
+TLS certificate, in our context, is just a few handpicked attributes along with an RSA public key.*

 ## Instructions
 * Make sure to have `node` & `npm` installed.
 * Clone this repository and run `npm install`.